 Ultimately, comfort is the number one consideration when selecting your shoes.
 Once you find a shoe that fits, excites you and looks cool, just it lace up and get running!

 Running is a sport that can be enjoyed by all the family.
-From KLCC Park in Kuala Lumpur to East Coast Park in Singapore, click here for our Top Five Running Spots in Singapore and Top Five Running Spots Malaysia.
+From KLCC Park in Kuala Lumpur to East Coast Park in Singapore, click here for our top running spots in Malaysia and Singapore.

 About the contributor